szabope/mypy-pycharm-plugin/README.md

 and Python files and directories in the project and changes views.
 You may select multiple targets, but all of them has to be either a Python file or a directory.\
 **Rescan Latest** ![](https://raw.githubusercontent.com/szabope/mypy-pycharm-plugin/338908f67473081858a50cf55ecf6e4c37e69fd4/art/refresh.svg)
-action is available within MyPy toolwindow.
+action is available within Mypy toolwindow.
 It clears the results and re-runs mypy for the latest target.
 Mypy configuration is not retained from the previous run.\
 **Scan Editor** ![](https://raw.githubusercontent.com/szabope/mypy-pycharm-plugin/338908f67473081858a50cf55ecf6e4c37e69fd4/art/execute.svg)
-action is available within MyPy toolwindow.
+action is available within Mypy toolwindow.
 It clears the results and runs mypy for the one file that is open and currently focused in the Editor.

 ![mypy plugin screenshot](https://raw.githubusercontent.com/szabope/mypy-pycharm-plugin/3b600281f84ecec09d345ec7541c39c6b705ddff/art/menu.png)